perborgen/data_hub/README.md

 First off, because it's often tedious to find the right dataset for your machine learning project and hard to know if it's of high or low quality.

-Datasets.co aims at solving these two problems by gathering as many as possible datasets on a single platform.
+Datasets.co aims at solving these two problems by gathering as many as possible datasets on a single platform and crowd sourcing the quality assurance by enabling users to provide context and comments on the datasets.

 **Tech stack:**